twixlyhq/extensions/README.md

 # Twixly UI Extensions API Reference

-This document describes the API that a custom extension can use to communicate with the Twixly Management App.
+This document describes the API that a extension can use to communicate with the Twixly Management App.

 ## Table of Contents